MyPsyche™ Logo

 Whether you are concerned about something specific or just find yourself struggling and feeling stuck, we can explore your situation, leading to new perspectives and better understanding of your problems.

-I work with a humanistic, person-centred approach, but as an integrative therapist, I incorporate aspects of different therapeutic models to best suit your needs.
+As an integrative therapist, I incorporate aspects of different therapeutic models to best suit your needs, including Pyschodynamic, Transactional Analysis and Gestalt.

 The counselling journey can be very challenging with many bumps along the way, but the results hugely rewarding in terms of improvements to our mental health, wellbeing and relationships.